kevinburke/go-bindata/README.md

 - ByName is not public.

-- Some errors in file writes are now checked.
+- Some errors in file writes were unchecked, but are now checked.

 This package converts any file into manageable Go source code.
 Useful for embedding binary data into a go program.
 The file data is optionally gzip compressed before being converted to a raw byte slice.

-It comes with a command line tool in the `go-bindata` sub directory.
+It comes with a command line tool in the `go-bindata` subdirectory.
 This tool offers a set of command line options, used to customize the output being generated.

 ### Installation